CLP has published several manuals and documents that will help in the development of projects and funding applications:

 Men and women interact with their environments differently; they have different needs, priorities and uses for natural resources.
 In addition, men and women often have different knowledge about natural resources that can open up new conservation opportunities.
 Conservation projects, especially those which rely on community ownership and management, must understand and respond to those differences by integrating gender issues.
 This sheet offers guidance on how you can improve the outcomes of conservation initiatives and ensure that both men and women benefit from projects.

 Expedition Field Techniques – Bird Surveys

-This book is a vital tool for everyone wishing to contribute to our knowledge of the world's birds and to bird conservation.
-Despite birds being the best known class of living organisms there are still substantial gaps in our knowledge of the distributions, abundances and densities of species.
+This book is a vital tool for everyone wishing to contribute to our knowledge of the world’s birds and to bird conservation.
+Despite birds being the best known class of living organisms there are still substantial gaps in our knowledge of the distribution, abundance and densities of species.
 Birds can be good indicators of biodiversity and environmental change and as such can be used to make strategic conservation planning decisions for the wider environment.
 To make the best decisions, it is most important that the information on which such decisions are made is as accurate, systematic and representative as possible.
 The methods in this book will enable the user to survey birds simply and effectively.

 Writing an Abstract for an Article, Proposal or Report

 This short document provides a summary of how to write a concise, clear abstract and why it is an important skill to develop.
 Anyone looking for more detailed information on the process of writing and submitting a scientific journal article should consult the website of Oryx – The International Journal of Conservation